 Discussion is basically the end result of your unspoken scan.
-Whether your actress only likes to wear a certain type of foundation, or has a birthmark they desperately want you to cover.
+Whether your actress only likes to wear a certain type of foundation, or has a birthmark, or melasma that they desperately want you to cover.
 Whatever it is, this comes after your scan.

 As I mentioned, you should commence your unspoken scan as soon as is humanly possible when you first meet your client, model or performer.
 This will give you the maximum amount of time to analyze their face.

 Once you get into the routine of doing your unspoken scan with every makeup application, you’ll start to wonder how you ever worked before.
 Or at least how you worked before without noticing that you may have indeed, been practicing some kind of scan, but just never really noticed or gave it a name!